 Social Security and Benefits

-The Portuguese social security system grants taxpayers access to free healthcare or benefits in case of unemployment, invalidity, illness, etc. Foreigners, provided that there are legally residing in Portugal, can get a social security number.
+The Portuguese social security system grants taxpayers access to free healthcare or benefits in case of unemployment, invalidity, illness, etc. Foreigners who are legally residing in Portugal can get a social security number.

 Your social security number in Portugal will be called a NISS (Número de Identificação de Segurança Social).
 It is an 11-digit number that identifies you for employment and social security benefits.